 There’s another little story, insignificant really, to tell in the timeline from early parenting to the now.
 It’s about the last couple of weeks before school finished last year.
 Knowing, as I did, about the changes just ahead, I planned to dedicate lazy days doing things son and I loved to do together (visit the environmental centre and museum) before the busyness of the school holidays began with my other 3 children added to the mix.

 Expectations that failed to realise: they are.
 But these two disappointments are hardly worthy of sadness, surely.
-It’s silly, really.
+It could be seen as silly or trivial.
 There are much more important things to worry about, yes.
 And yet, we feel what we feel.
 I feel what I feel, and I believe it’s wise to allow emotion as it comes, in whatever scale.
-The waves that crash on the beach: They come.
+The waves that crash on the beach, they come.
 And if you let them wash over you, allowing the momentum kick your body back a little rather than resisting, the waves tire less, and invigorate more.
 And so I allow myself to feel sad.
-It’s okay to feel a little sad, I say to myself, without wallowing.
+It’s okay, I say to myself, without wallowing.
 Then, always onward: there’s no point in holding on to disappointments of yesterday.

 I’m a goal orientated person, and I love finishing things.
 In fact, when I became a mother, I realised how addicted I was to achieving goals when I couldn’t quite achieve them anymore!
 You can read about that here.
-Being goal orientated, as I am, makes sense of why I would seek to mentally mark a stage in an effort to move on.
+Knowing my goal bent, it makes sense why I would seek to mentally mark a stage in an effort to move on.
 However, life doesn’t usually work out quite so neatly, and I have learned to love the play, more than the last song.
 There is satisfaction in the bittersweet.
 And in that, I realise each new milestone for my son represents an end to a stage for me.
 His firsts, will so very often, match my lasts as he brings up the rear of each parenting stage.
 There’s beauty in that.

 In both of the small stories above, I wanted to celebrate something that was already there.
 That’s it!
 To celebrate what was already there!
 Just like a birthday marking a span of time already spent, so too, I longed to mark the beauty of the times spent with my son.
 And not only my son, but all the sweet (and exhausting) years I spend with each of my children during the pre-school stage.
-And so with this realisation, the celebration, the lasts, the finale, didn’t seem to matter so much anymore.
+And so with this realisation — the celebration, the lasts, the finale — it didn’t seem to matter so much anymore.
 Because it was already there.

 Again, it hit me: the importance of living life right now.
 Not waiting for that dedicated hour, or that lazy day, or for things to be just right, or the weekend to come.
 Oh, those times are wonderful, and I’ll always long and plan for them, but without living life in the richness of the moments, those times of celebration are empty vessels.